mstoffel-sag/cumulocity-node-red/README.backend.md

 The `MQTT_USER` follows the following schema: `<tenantId>/<username>`.

 ## Default nodes
-Prepackaged with this Node-RED microservice you are also receiving some [basic Cumulocity nodes](data/node-red-contrib-c8y-client/README.md).
+Prepackaged with this Node-RED microservice you are also receiving some [ Cumulocity nodes](data/node-red-client/README.md).